• Skip to main content

 For fast track entrance to Topkapi Palace, you can buy online tickets from this link.
 These tickets are sold with the guarantee of GetYourGuide, an international travel platform.

-Topkapi Palace opening hours are between 09:00 in the morning and 17:00 in the evening.
+Topkapi Palace opening hours are between 09:00 in the morning and 17:00 in the evening as of May 2025.
 Please also note that the museum is closed on Tuesdays.
-Information on visiting hours was last updated on November 20, 2023.
+You can buy your skip-the-line ticket for Topkapi Palace from the official seller via this link.

 There may be changes in the visiting hours of the museums in Istanbul.
 Before going to the museum, I recommend you to visit the official website of the palace and review the latest situation.